Nagendra1997/mesibo-documentation/index.md

 Add the users created earlier as members of the group in the console.
 ![Group Members](images/group_members.png)

-If you want to add members to a group using REST API, you need to invoke [groupeditmembers](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members) and pass the GID obtained of the group you created in the previous step..
+If you want to add members to a group using REST API, you need to invoke [groupeditmembers](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members) and pass the GID obtained of the group you created in the previous step.

 For example,
 In the case of a conference, members can send and receive videos.
 So we invoke the API as follows.